The 5th Natonin Sas-alliwa (2012).

 Faliwes

 This street dancing was the creme de la creme of the Sas-alliwa festival celebrated in Poblacion, Natonin.
-Each barrio sent delegates to the festival.
+Every barrio sent delegates to the festival.

 Unknown dance